 If an employee has been diagnosed with cancer, you might wonder what, as their employer, you can do to help.
 Yes, there are legal obligations you must abide by and procedures to follow in the workplace, but knowing what you can do to support an employee who is off sick with cancer is important.

-It might seem more difficult to offer support from a distance but there are still plenty of ways you can help.
+It might seem more difficult to offer support from a distance when an employee has cancer but there are still plenty of ways you can help.
 In this guide, we outline six ways in which you can support an employee who is navigating treatment, taking into consideration the emotional, physical and financial implications that arise from a cancer diagnosis and being unable to work.

 Let them know you’re there